artfulrobot/uk.artfulrobot.pelf/README.md

 *   You can assign each of these to the appropriate member(s) of staff.
 *   Update them to status **Completed** when done.
 *   Use the Details field to record anything specific, but it might be helpful to keep most of the key information on either the prospect or the contract activity.

+# Technical Notes

+This creates a couple of activity types on installation, which are referred to in the code by their unique names.

+- `pelf_prospect_activity_type` Activity type.

+  This activity has a custom field group named `pelf_prospect` which contains:

+  - `pelf_stage` Select field.
+Uses an option group named `pelf_stage_opts`.
+  - `pelf_est_worth` Text float field.

+- `pelf_contract_activity_type` Activity type.

+  This activity type has a customfield group named `pelf_contract` which contains:

+  - `pelf_total_worth` Text float field.